 seminar leaders, speakers, and mentors

 Please see below for information on the speakers that are currently part of our network.
-Please note that not all of these speakers will necessarily be present at the upcoming summit.
-The finalised list for each summit will be made available via email three months prior to the event.
+The finalised list for each summit will be made available to participants upon registration and payment.

 Professor Stuart Timperley, MA, PhD